YottaDB/YDBDoc/ProgGuide/commands.rst

    ZCOM[PILE][:tvexpr] expr[,...]

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
-* The expression argument specifies one or more filenames, which must include the .m extension.
-Wildcards are acceptable in the filename specification.
-The filename specification can be optionally prefixed by qualifiers valid for a mumps command.
+* The expression argument specifies one or more relative or absolute paths to filenames, which must include the .m extension.
+Wildcards are acceptable in the path specification.
+The specification can be optionally prefixed by qualifiers valid for a mumps command.

 The $ZCSTATUS intrinsic special variable holds the value of the status code for the compilation performed by a ZCOMPILE command.